Hiking

 Northern Highland-American Legion State Forest

-Hiking is a good way to get close to nature and understand your natural environment a little better.
-The NHAL has seven trails designated for hiking and four nature trails.
-There are also hundreds of miles of old logging roads, less traveled town roads, forest access roads and snowmobile trails that offer good hiking.
+Hiking is a good way to get close to nature and better understand your natural environment.
+The NHAL has 11 trails designated for hiking.
+There are also hundreds of miles of old logging roads, less-traveled town roads, forest access roads and snowmobile trails that offer good hiking opportunities.
+A state trail pass is not required for hiking or snowshoeing on any trails, though a pass may be required by bikers or cross-country skiers on certain trails.

 Hiking trails

-The Tom Roberts Memorial Nature Trail is our accessible nature trail.
-It is also perfect if you want to take a short easy hike on this paved path.
+The Tom Roberts Memorial Trail is an accessible trail.
+It is also perfect if you want to take a short, easy hike on this paved path.
 The half-mile loop ambles through a mixed coniferous-deciduous forest of balsam, red pine, white pine, sugar maple, white birch and large-toothed and trembling aspen.
 The overlooks offer beautiful views of Muskellunge Lake.
 It's an ideal spot to look for spring flowers and birds.
 Also keep an eye out for deer, ruffed grouse, coyote tracks and fisher tracks.
 No pets allowed.
-A vehicle admission sticker is required.
+A vehicle admission pass is required.

 Tom Roberts was a Bureau of Forestry Protection and Reforestation section chief who passed away on Aug.
 5, 2000, after a courageous battle with cancer.
-Tom worked during his entire 31-year career to protect one of the state's most important renewable resource — our forests.
-The forests of Wisconsin and the individuals with whom he worked are both better because of his tireless efforts.
+During his entire 31-year career, Tom worked to protect one of the state's most important renewable resources—our forests.
+His tireless efforts improved the forests of Wisconsin and the individuals with whom he worked.

-The North Trout Nature Trail is one of our easiest nature trails to hike.
-This trail is a 1-mile loop trail that meanders around a mature black spruce-tamarack bog.
+The North Trout Trail is one of the easiest trails to hike in the state forests.
+This trail is a 1-mile loop trail meanders around a mature black spruce-tamarack bog.
 The trail also winds its way along the Trout Lake shoreline, offering a beautiful view of the lake.
 This is a wonderful trail to hike in spring because of the abundance of wildflowers.
-Watch for the moccasin flower, trailing arbutus, Canadian mayflower, start flower, blueberry and barren strawberry.
-No pets allowed.
-This trail is not groomed during winter months.
-There is no fee or pass required.
+Watch for the moccasin flower, trailing arbutus, Canadian mayflower, star flower, blueberry and barren strawberry.
+This trail is not groomed during the winter months.
+A vehicle admission or state trail pass is not required.

-The Star Lake Nature Trail is a moderately hilly trail that is slightly over 1 mile in length.
+The Star Lake Trail is a moderately hilly trail with loops of 1 and 2 miles long.
 This historical trail winds its way through what was, in the early 1900s, a pasture for horses hauling logs from the surrounding woods to the Star Lake Mill.
-This trail is also the site of the first tree plantings in Wisconsin.
-The red pine plantation research plot trees that are still on this site were planted as 2-year-old seedlings in 1913 from seed stock grown at the old Trout Lake Nursery.
+This trail is also the site of some of the first tree plantings in Wisconsin.
+The red pine plantation research plot trees still on this site were planted as 2-year-old seedlings in 1913 from seed stock grown at the old Trout Lake Nursery.
 In summer, this trail is a great place to see blue flag iris, pipsissewa, various Pyrola species, one-flowered wintergreen and Indian pipe.
-No pets allowed.
-There is no fee or pass required.
+A vehicle admission or state trail pass is not required.

-The Fallison Lake Nature Trail is our longest and most strenuous nature trail.
-The longest of all trail loops is 2.5 miles.
+The Fallison Lake Trail is one of the longest in the state forest and more strenuous than other forest trails.
+The longest trail loop is 2.5 miles.
 This trail rolls through a mixed coniferous-deciduous forest of balsam, red pine, white pine, sugar maple, white birch and large-toothed and trembling aspen.
 The trail crosses bogs on the southwest and northeast sides and a hemlock glade on the south side.
 Watch for signs of beaver activity along the trail and along the shore.
 Loons, osprey and eagles are often seen on or around Fallison Lake.
-Although you can cross-country ski on these ungroomed trails in the winter, be aware that there are sets of stairs you may need to walk around.
-No pets allowed.
-No fee or pass required.
+Cross-country skiing is not encouraged on these ungroomed trails in winter due to the stairs found throughout the trail loops.
+A vehicle admission or state trail pass is not required.

 Shannon Trail — 7 miles

-The terrain on the Shannon Lake Trail is gently rolling with a variety of timber types.
+The Shannon Trail's terrain is gently rolling and covered with various timber types.
 The loop around Shannon Lake is especially scenic.
-About half of the trail winds through an area that was logged in 1976, 2000 and 2010.
-The remainder meanders through a variety of northern hardwoods.
-The Shannon Trail is a popular location for fat tire biking, and during winter the trail is groomed for fat tire biking.
-No fee or pass is required.
+Some areas of the trail have been logged recently, while the remainder meanders through a variety of northern hardwoods.
+A vehicle admission or state trail pass is not required.

 Powell Trail — 8.5 miles

-This is an easy trail that runs past Spring Pond and Sherman Lake.
-This is a good trail for beginner skiers.
-Half the trail winds through an area that was logged recently.
-The rest goes through old timber types.
-In 2002, some aspen was cut to help regenerate habitat for wildlife.
-Pets are allowed year-round.
-No fee or pass is required.
+This easy ungroomed trail runs past Spring Pond and Sherman Lake.
+It is a good trail for beginner skiers.
+The trail winds through an upland forest of aspen, white birch, red maple, red oak and white pine.
+Active aspen management helps regenerate habitat for wildlife along this trail.
+Leashed pets are allowed year-round.
+A vehicle admission or state trail pass is not required.

 Madeline Trail — 9.5 miles